Follow

 Access problems

-If your users encounter problems accessing files or actions in your Library, it may have to do with your Google Admin setup.
+If your users encounter problems accessing files or actions in your Library, your organization's Google Administrator may have to check your Google Admin setup.
 For more information, refer here.

 Was this article helpful?